-In 2018, you have an exclusive opportunity to join scientists and special guest speakers from The Nature Conservancy on an exciting, enriching journey to Antarctica.
+In 2018, you have an exclusive opportunity to join scientists and special guest speakers from The Nature Conservancy on exciting, enriching journeys to the Arctic and Antarctica.

-The Antarctic Climate Adventure is your chance to help promote climate change awareness and conservation alongside experts in science, exploration, conservation and education.
-Better yet, it’s all happening in one of the most pristine, ecologically important places on earth: Antarctica.
+Traveling on these voyages is your chance to help promote climate change awareness and conservation alongside TNC’s experts in science, exploration, conservation and education.
+Better yet, it’s all happening in the most pristine, ecologically important places on earth: the Arctic and Antarctica.